 6.0 Section Responsibilities

-The Section will not be responsible for the direct delivery of HIV/AIDS prevention activities to correctional facilities, law enforcement agencies, fire departments, emergency medical services providers or district probation offices unless specified to do so by law or through memorandums of understanding with such entities.
-The Section will review these policies as necessary with representatives from the affected entities to ensure that they contain up-to-date information.
+The Section does not directly deliver HIV/AIDS prevention activities to correctional facilities, law enforcement agencies, fire departments, emergency medical services providers, or district probation offices unless specified to do so by law or through memoranda of understanding with such entities.
+The Section reviews these policies as necessary with representatives from the following affected entities to ensure that they contain up-to-date information:

 7.0 Contacting the Section for Information